AdobeDocs/commerce-merchant-services.en/help/live-search/plp-styling.md

 The [!DNL Live Search] PLP widget is enabled by default for new installations.
 If you are upgrading [!DNL Live Search] and the PLP widget has already been turned off, it will remain so.

+>[!IMPORTANT]
+>
+>When the [!DNL Live Search Product Listing Page Widget] is enabled, the sort order direction on a product listing page cannot be changed.

+## Disabling the PLP widget

 To disable the PLP widget:

 1. Go to **Stores** > Settings > **Configuration** > **[!DNL Live Search]** > **Storefront Features** and set **Enable Product Listing Widgets** to "No".